OrchardCMS/OrchardCore/src/docs/reference/modules/Workflows/README.md

 {{ Workflow.Input.ContentItem.DisplayText }}
 ```

-For more examples of supported content item filters, see the documentation on [Liquid ](..//OrchardCore.Modules/OrchardCore.Liquid/).
+For more examples of supported content item filters, see the documentation on [Liquid](..//OrchardCore.Modules/OrchardCore.Liquid/).

 ## Activities out of the box